NiccoloBalestrieri/Eunoia-wellness-bot/README.md

 ## 🎯 Project Vision

-In a world overloaded with screens and distractions, **Natura AI** redefines digital interaction:
+In a world overloaded with screens and distractions, **EnoAI** redefines digital interaction:

 > Let technology serve **you**, not consume you.